-- Temporary or Permanent Use of Tents: If such projects are required as part of the reopening plan, the District will provide plans adhering to the BCNYS.
-These projects are not being contemplated by the District at this time as part of the reopening plan. - Each school and/or district reopening plan must ensure that the existing or altered number of toilet and sink fixtures meet the minimum standards of the BCNYS. - Toilet and Sink Fixtures: The existing number of toilet and sink fixtures in District buildings meet the minimum standards of the BCNYS.
-Properly donned masks will be required in all gang restrooms to ensure that the District meets the minimum standard.
-Beyond that measure, fixtures that exceed the minimum standard will be decommissioned to increase social distancing, inasmuch as possible.
-Actions will depend on what type of learning model is in place at any given time. - Doorways: Many stairs and corridor doors have closers with automatic hold opens.
+- Each school and/or district reopening plan which includes new facilities for leasing must provide a plan to consult with OFP for a preliminary evaluation. - New Facilities for Leasing: If such projects are required as part of the reopening plan, the District will provide a plan to consult with the Office of Facilities Planning for a preliminary evaluation.
+These projects are not being contemplated by the District at this time as part of the reopening plan. - Each school and/or district reopening plan which includes the temporary or permanent use of Tents must provide plans adhering to the BCNYS. - Temporary or Permanent Use of Tents: If such projects are required as part of the reopening plan, the District will provide plans adhering to the BCNYS.
+These projects are not being contemplated by the District at this time as part of the reopening plan. - Each school and/or district reopening plan must ensure that the existing or altered number of toilet and sink fixtures meet the minimum standards of the BCNYS. - Toilet and Sink Fixtures: The existing number of toilet and sink fixtures in District buildings meet the minimum standards of the BCNYS. - Doorways: Many stairs and corridor doors have closers with automatic hold opens.
 These doors are normally held in the open position and are automatically released by the fire alarm system.
 The function, position, and operation of those doors will remain unchanged.
 They need not be touched during normal use. - Emergency Drills: ESM will conduct standard operations and procedures to the best of our ability without deviating from current requirements.
-Fire (evacuation) Drills and Lockdown Drills are required by Education Law and regulation and the Fire Code and they will be conducted without exceptions.
+Fire (evacuation) Drills and Lockdown Drills are required by Education Law and regulation and the

+Fire Code and they will be conducted without exceptions.
 Fire Code Section 404 requires that schools maintain Fire Safety, Evacuation, and Lockdown Plans and these plans include how lockdown and evacuation drills are conducted.

-Methods to promote and provide for social distancing during the evacuation drills will be included in the Fire Safety plans. - Each school and/or district reopening plan must ensure that each building provides one drinking fountain per one hundred occupants or provide a written plan for a reasonable alternate source of drinking water. - Drinking Water: ESM will follow NYS DOH recommended procedures to the extent possible to provide clean and safe drinking water upon reopening.
+- Each school and/or district reopening plan must ensure that each building provides one drinking fountain per one hundred occupants or provide a written plan for a reasonable alternate source of drinking water. - Drinking Water: ESM will follow NYS DOH recommended procedures to the extent possible to provide clean and safe drinking water upon reopening.
 Each ESM building provides at least one drinking fountain per one hundred occupants.
 In addition, every ESM building will have at least one bottle filler or water filtration machine available for student and staff use. - Each school and/or district reopening plan must provide written plans on how to maintain adequate, code required ventilation (natural or mechanical) as designed. - Air Ventilation: ESM will maintain adequate, code required ventilation (natural or mechanical) as designed.
 All classrooms and offices currently meet ASHRAE guidelines for air changes per hour in district-owned buildings.
 The possibility of retrofitting some building systems with UV filtration units is also being examined.
 The use of child-safe fans is permitted.